-While the end user experience has changed dramatically from AX 2012 to Dynamics 365 Enterprise, arguably the bigger changes are to the development side.
-This post will go through some of the highlights of this and hopefully give a better understanding of some of the changes that will impact developers in Dynamics 365 Enterprise.
+While the end user experience has changed dramatically from AX 2012 to D365FO, arguably the bigger changes are to the development side.
+This post will go through some of the highlights of this and hopefully give a better understanding of some of the changes that will impact developers in D365FO.

 Overview of Development in AX 2012